 The purpose of this paper is for you to look for evidence to support or not support an issue that you have come across in your nursing practice or readings.
 This assignment will also broaden you understanding of an issue.
-You will need to explore the literature, develop a short questionnaire based on your reading and gather a variety of opinions from 3 nurses (RN, LPN and/or RPN depending upon your issue).
+You will need to explore the literature, develop a short questionnaire (5-6 questions) based on your reading.
+Use this questionnaire to gather responses from 3 nurses (RN, LPN and/or RPN depending upon your issue).
 Ask the nurses to complete the questionnaire either verbally or in the written form.
-You will then compare the answers of the completed questionnaire with the literature.
+If you have gathered the information verbally you will need to document the responses on the questionnaire.
+You will then compare the responses of the completed questionnaires with the literature.
 If you are taking this questionnaire into the clinical area please let your instructor know what you are doing.
 Let the unit manager know what you are doing and that you are just validating your reading you are not evaluating the staff or doing research.